EduID-Mobile/swisseduid/README.md

 4. Click on Ok and finish the installation

-Once the installation is complete you should have a authentication plugin under Settings-Plugins-Authentication-Manage Authentication named "edu-ID auth".
+Once the installation is complete you should have a authentication plugin under Settings-Plugins-Authentication-Manage Authentication named "Swiss edu-ID auth".

 Usage
 -----